That Cool, Vintage Denim Jacket Your Favorite Celeb Is Wearing Has A Very Dark Backstory

 Glasser says he’s seen an influx of interest in the jackets when celebrities were recently photographed wearing them.
 When Minaj was spotted in an Alamo jacket with an illustration of Barbie, demand went through the roof.

 For Risha, who left the cult when he was 17, life has often been difficult.
 He's undertaken the hard work of years of therapy to cope with the complicated PTSD he suffers from his childhood in the cult.
-He speaks out regularly now, most recently discussing his life under Alamo for a documentary airing on Investigation Discovery.
-On the phone, he speaks quietly and eloquently about his experiences and the years it has taken him to achieve some sense of clarity and peace.
+He speaks quietly and eloquently about his experiences and the years it has taken him to achieve some sense of clarity and peace.
 And he has a complicated relationship with the jackets and their resurgence in popularity.

 When asked about them, he says “They do look awesome, right?”